dianasulyma/dianasulyma/README.md

 #### Hi there,
 👋 My name is Diana, and I am a Data Science Student at Carleton University.
-I host my personal projects here.
+Previously a criminology and psych grad.

 📘 I’m currently learning about responsible AI practices and developing a project that can assess organization's maturity when it comes to responsible AI.